canvasxyz/canvas/packages/modeldb/README.md

 ModelDB is a minimalist cross-platform relational database wrapper.
 It currently supports the following backends:

 - IndexedDB (browser)
-- Sqlite + Wasm (browser) with either an OPFS store or transient in-memory storage
+- SQLite + WASM (browser) with either an OPFS store or transient in-memory storage
 - PostgreSQL (NodeJS)
-- Native Sqlite (NodeJS)
+- Native SQLite (NodeJS)
+- Native SQLite (React Native with Expo)
+- Durable Objects (Cloudflare) (experimental, not officially supported)

 ## Table of Contents